How to develop problem solving skills in teams

 When sincere efforts are made, there should be open recognition.
 The person that raised the issue should be personally thanked.
 After all, they overcame many potential barriers to raise the alarm – let them know they are safe to do it again.
 What you openly reward and recognize is as good as a broadcast message defining your Team’s cultural norms.
 It provides muscle memory for when they are met with their next opportunity.

-Developing Problem Solving Skills is Part of a Continuous Improvement Framework
+Part of a Continuous Improvement Framework

-Like the standardised problem solving skills discussed above, tools like Standard Operating Procedures (SOPs), and a Tiered Daily Management process supporting the entire PDCA loop will align people with their organisational and department goals every day.
+Like the standardised problem solving techniques discussed above, tools like Standard Operating Procedures (SOPs), and a Tiered Daily Management process supporting the entire PDCA loop will align people with their organisational and department goals every day.
 This key to achieving strategy success and solving problems day in, day out.
 It will facilitate focus, and stimulate the conversations around sustainability and improvement we need to have to solve problems effectively.

 However, we must refrain from thinking of each element of our continuous improvement efforts as a locally-optimised island.